BQA(LEGAL) - PLANNING AND DECISION-MAKING PROCESS: DISTRICT-LEVEL

-A board shall establish a procedure under which the district/campus committee holds regular meetings.
-The board or designee shall periodically meet with the district/campus committee to review the committee's deliberations.
+A board shall establish a procedure under which the district-level committee holds regular meetings.
+The board or designee shall periodically meet with the district-level committee to review the committee's deliberations.
 Education Code 11.251(b)

-The district/campus committee shall hold at least one public meeting per year.
-The required meeting shall be held after receipt of the annual district performance report from TEA for the purpose of discussing the performance of the district and the district performance objectives.
+The district-level committee shall hold at least one public meeting per year.
+The required meeting shall be held after receipt of the annual district performance report from TEA for the purpose of discussing the performance of a district and the district performance objectives.
 Education Code 11.252(e)

-A superintendent shall regularly consult the district/campus committee in the planning, operation, supervision, and evaluation of the district educational program.
+A superintendent shall regularly consult the district-level committee in the planning, operation, supervision, and evaluation of the district educational program.
 Education Code 11.252(f)

-The district/campus committee shall assist the superintendent with the annual development, evaluation, and revision of the district/campus improvement plan.
+The district-level committee shall assist the superintendent with the annual development, evaluation, and revision of the district improvement plan.
 Education Code 11.252(a) [See District Improvement Plan at BQ(LEGAL)]

-The district and campus shall use the results from the teaching and learning conditions survey required by Education Code 7.065(a) to review and revise, as appropriate, the district/campus improvement plan, and for other purposes, as appropriate to enhance the district and campus learning environments.
+Each school district and campus shall use the results from the teaching and learning conditions survey required by Education Code 7.065(a) to review and revise, as appropriate, the district-level or campus-level improvement plan, and for other purposes, as appropriate to enhance the district and campus learning environments.
 Education Code 7.065(e)

 Dropout Prevention Review